-I have mentioned modern hees in this discussion, along with its somewhat ambiguous situation relative to the maanso versus hees categorization.
+I have mentioned modern hees and its somewhat ambiguous situation within the maanso versus hees categorization in this discussion.
 Modern hees developed from the heello type of poetry, which itself developed out of belwo.
-The history of the belwo and the heello has been extensively treated by John William Johnson (1974), who discusses the important influences on the development of the heello.
-First, there was the urban setting in which it was performed and appreciated, a setting furthermore that saw men and women join together to perform and enjoy the poems, something frowned upon by some who in turn composed poetry against the new form (see, for example, The Evils of the Balwo in Andrzejewski and Lewis 1964:151-53).
-However, the form proved particularly popular and, after initially being mostly love poetry, it began to reflect the political aspirations of the younger generation of urban Somalis; in the 1950s the heello became the main vehicle for political comment in the struggle for independence.
+The history of the belwo and the heello has been extensively treated by Johnson (1974), who discusses the important influences on the development of the heello.
+Firstly there was the urban setting in which it was performed and appreciated, a setting which furthermore saw men and women join together to perform and enjoy the poems, something frowned upon by some who in turn composed poetry against the new form (see, for example, The Evils of the Balwo in Andrzejewski and Lewis, 1964: 151-3).
+However, the form proved particularly popular and after initially being mostly love poetry, it began to reflect the political aspirations of the younger generation of urban Somalis, and in the 1950s the heello became the main vehicle for political comment in the struggle for independence.
 Its popularity was also enhanced by the fact that this poetry was performed to the new strains of Somali instrumental music24 and was communicated through the new medium of radio.
-Remember that instrumental music had not been used by the pastoralists, apart from the use of (often makeshift) drums.
-25 The heello was thus a type of poetry that was performed in a novel manner, became the preserve of the younger generation, and to an extent shared hees characteristics.
-However, the lyrics were formulated by known composers and could not be changed; thus, from the "textual" point of view, this poetry displays characteristics of maanso.
-As the heello developed into modern hees, different meters were used by poets, including non-prestigious meters of traditional hees, work songs, and dance songs.
-Maxamed Xaaji Dhamac "Gaarriye," for example, used the meter of a children's song, maroodi cadhoole ("Elephant with Tusks"), in a poem on the very serious topic of nuclear weapons and the cold war.26 Despite these traditional hees-like stylistic features, the poems can be long and are often carefully crafted to the extent that they display the qualities of the "internal discursive process" mentioned in the previous section.
-Thus we see in modern hees, along with certain characteristics of traditional hees, the strong presence of characteristics of maanso.
-The features that have led me to assume the concept of definitive text in maanso are all present, and so one may conclude that the idea of definitive text is as much a concept associated with modern hees as it is with types of poetry recognized as maanso before the development of modern hees.
-The fact that modern hees demonstrates a multifaceted identity leads us to understand the somewhat varying way in which it has been categorized by others, as mentioned in the literature review above.
+Remember that instrumental music had not been used by the pastoralists, apart from the use of, often makeshift, drums.25 The heello was thus a type of poetry which was performed in a novel manner and which was the preserve of the younger generation, and to this extent shared hees characteristics.
+However, the lyrics were composed by known composers and could not be changed, thus, from the 'textual' point of view it displays characteristics of maanso.
+As the heello developed into modern hees different metres were used by poets including non-prestigious metres of traditional hees, work songs and dance songs.
+Maxamed Xaaji Dhamac 'Gaarriye', for example, used the metre of a children's song, maroodi cadhoole 'elephant with tusks' in a poem on the very serious topic of nuclear weapons and the cold war.26 Despite these traditional hees-like stylistic features, the poems can be long and are often carefully crafted to the extent that they display the qualities of the 'internal discursive process' mentioned in the previous section.
+So we see in modern hees, along with certain characteristics of traditional hees, the strong presence of characteristics of maanso.
+The features which have led me to assume the concept of definitive text in maanso are all present and so one may conclude that the idea of definitive text is as much a concept associated with modern hees as it is for types of poetry recognized as maanso before the development of modern hees.
+The fact that this type of poetry has the characteristics I have just outlined leads us to understand the somewhat varying way in which it has been categorized by others, as mentioned in the literature review above.